Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And let's be clear: that's just water, as in that clear stuff coming out of the tap.

-If cold water sounds unpleasant to you, then drink warm, flavorful herbal teas.
+If cold or room temperature water sounds unpleasant to you, then drink warm, flavorful herbal teas.

 Here's a good choice to sip as you're double checking your maps and scrounging through your sock drawer for your hiking socks: